 If your credit line increase request is denied, you still have options.
 Here are three ways to manage your credit after getting denied for a credit limit increase:

-If your credit score is keeping you from getting the credit limits you want, you should try to boost your score (and in many cases, you can raise your credit score in just a few months).
-You should focus on making on-time payments and paying down your outstanding balances in order to increase the likelihood that your next credit limit request will be approved.
+- Improve your credit score.
+If your credit score is keeping you from getting the credit limits you want, try to boost your score.
+In many cases, you can raise your credit score in just a few months.
+Focus on making on-time payments and paying down your outstanding balances in order to increase the likelihood that your next credit limit request will be approved.
 Once your credit is where you want it to be, a credit limit increase can raise your score further.

 There are many ways to obtain an additional line of credit, especially if you use your current lines of credit responsibly.
 To see if you prequalify for credit card offers without affecting your credit score, you can use Bankrate’s CardMatch tool to get matched with a card that best fits your needs.